 Frontier Steak House

 The prices at the Frontier Steak House will also make you think of an earlier time.
-The regular price for a 6 ounce bacon wrapped fillet with salad, vegetable, potato and a fresh garlic bread is only $15.99.
-Complete 2 piece fried chicken dinners start at $9.99.
+Complete 2 piece fried chicken dinners start at $11.99.

 The steaks at the Frontier Steak House are char broiled and come with a side of mushroom gravy.
 They are sometimes done a little less than ordered, but that is common and Kansas restaurants and easily remedied.
 There are only 4 steaks on the menu (ground sirloin, Kansas City strip, t-bone and fillet), but there is usually at least one other steak special and they have prime rib on Friday and Saturday nights.
 On weekends they often have a 12 ounce ribeye for $19.99 and that is one of my favorites.